<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/63e4a4fadc8844198b6edb0e/c4d591cb-f171-4ea0-8050-40710c8a2026/ShuntaKimura_The+chronicle+of+us%EF%BC%BF030-143.jpg</image:loc>

-<image:caption>Excavators are pumping groundwater to solve the water shortage.
-One-third of Jakarta is likely to be submerged by 2050 due to subsidence caused by excessive groundwater extraction and rising water levels (Indonesia, Jakarta, 2025)</image:caption>
+<image:caption>Excavators are pumping groundwater to address the water shortage caused by rapid urbanization.
+One-third of Jakarta is likely to be submerged by 2050 due to subsidence from excessive groundwater extraction and rising sea levels.</image:caption>

 </image:image>